 Status of TRQ

-After the UR agreement, TRQ was set to effectively manage imports of 67 major agricultural and livestock products such as rice, chili and garlic.
+After the UR agreement, TRQ was set to manage imports of 67 major agricultural and livestock products such as rice, chili pepper and garlic.

 TRQ Management Method

-Governmental Trading: Institutions assigned by the government (aT, etc.), import based on TRQ importing rights, sell in the domestic markets, and pay the gains from imports to the government
+State Trading : Institutions assigned by the government (aT, etc.) import based on TRQ importing rights, sell in the domestic markets, and pay the gains from imports to the government